Physics for Scientists and Engineers I (Revision 2)

 A print version of the eText can sometimes be purchased from the publisher through a direct-to-student link provided on the course website; you can also acquire the textbook on your own if you wish.

 The Athabasca University online course resources include a Study Guide and Lab Manual, as well as Logger Pro Software.
-Home Lab Kit to be borrowed from the AU Library.
+Home Lab Kit to be borrowed from the AU Science Lab.